kenchan0226/keyphrase-generation-rl/README.md

 In this work, we add a Guassian noise vector to perturb the hidden state of GRU after generated each a keyphrase to encourage exploration.
 The followings are the options for the perturbation.
 ```
--init_perturb_std [initial std of gaussian noise vector]
+-init_perturb_std [0]: initial std of gaussian noise vector
--final_perturb_std [terminal std of gaussian noise vector], only effective when perturb_decay=1.
+-final_perturb_std [0]: terminal std of gaussian noise vector, only effective when perturb_decay=1.
--perturb_decay [mode of decay for the std of gaussian noise, 0: no decay, 1: exponential decay, 2: stepwise decay].
+-perturb_decay [0]: mode of decay for the std of gaussian noise, 0 means no decay, 1 means exponential decay, 2 means stepwise decay.
--perturb_decay_factor [factor for the std decay], the effect depends on the value of -perturb_decay.
+-perturb_decay_factor [0]: factor for the std decay, the effect depends on the value of -perturb_decay.
--perturb_baseline, a flag for perturb the hidden state of the baseline in policy gradient training.
+-perturb_baseline: a flag for perturb the hidden state of the baseline in policy gradient training.
 ```

 We decay the std of the Guassian noise vector using the following methods